lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#heading--contents)

 For a Java RCS, you will write scripts in [the Apache Groovy programming language](https://groovy-lang.org/) (Groovy).
-Consult the [IDE integration support for Groovy](https://groovy-lang.org/ides.html) when you choose your IDE for RCS script development.
+Consult the [IDE integration support for Groovy](https://groovy-lang.org/ides.html) document when you choose an IDE for your scripted RCS development.

 In general, you can get a better support for Groovy in a Java-specialized IDE, like [IntelliJ IDEA](https://www.jetbrains.com/idea/) (IntelliJ).

-In a non-Java or a polyglottal IDE, you might be able to effectively maintain your RCS scripts, but Groovy-related features may not be readily available or have limited functionality and support.
+In a non-Java or a polyglottal IDE, you might be able to effectively maintain your RCS scripts, but Groovy-related features may not be readily available or have limited functionality and support available.

 > For example, as of this writing, no Groovy debugger extension is available for Visual Code Studio—a very popular code editor.
 This means that if you want to do remote debugging and attach a debugger to your RCS process, you will have to use something like IntelliJ.